zeroc-ice/ice/cpp/README.md

 `zeroc.ice.uwp.v141.x86\zeroc.ice.uwp.v141.x86.nupkg` for Visual Studio 2017
 builds.

-## Cleaning the source build on macOS or Linux
+## Cleaning the source build on AIX, Linux or macOS

 Running `make clean` will remove the binaries created for the default configuration and platform.